-EILY DEAR [DANNY BOY] - chords and comments
+EILY DEAR [DANNY BOY] - guitar chords and comments

 Have you ever heard about Fred E. Weatherly?
 Not?
 Well, these days not many have, except for people with special interest for poetry and lyrics, but in his own time he was renowned both as a barrister and wordsmith.